sunnypawat/network-II-slicing-security/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SDN Slices for Security Scenarios in ComNetsEmu demonstrates how network slicing can be leveraged in ComNetsEmu to dynamically manage network resources and enforce security policies using SDN principles.
+This project demonstrates how network slicing can be used within the ComNetsEmu environment to manage network resources dynamically through a Graphical User Interface (GUI).
+Leveraging Software-Defined Networking (SDN) principles allows network slices to be activated and deactivated based on specific security requirements.

-Each network slice represents a logically isolated segment that can be activated or deactivated depending on security requirements.

-Example scenarios include:
-- Isolating compromised devices
-- Prioritizing emergency traffic
-- Scaling resources dynamically for critical infrastructure
+Each network slice represents a logically isolated network segment tailored to particular applications, users, or services.
+This flexible approach makes it possible to simulate and test real-world security scenarios in which network policies must adapt to changing conditions, such as isolating compromised devices, prioritizing emergency traffic, or dynamically scaling resources for critical infrastructure.

-This project provides a flexible environment for research, education, and prototyping secure network architectures.
+By integrating with ComNetsEmu, this project provides an emulated platform to experiment with slice management, policy enforcement, and resource allocation in a safe and controlled environment—ideal for research, education, and prototyping secure network architectures.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>